-Board Approves Concept for New Elementary School Design
+Board Approves Schematic Design for New Elementary School

 Board Approves LHS Design Development